Access control is defined at the team level.

 - Can create and edit ledgers

-- Can create and edit objects inside ledgers (keys, accounts, and assets)
+- Can create and edit objects inside ledgers (keys, accounts, flavors, and feeds)

-- Can sign transactions (to transfer and issue assets)
+- Can sign transactions (to transfer and issue tokens)

 - Can view access controls (people, systems, and roles)